-A wildflower (or wild flower) is defined, 'flower that grows wild', meaning it was not intentionally seeded or planted.
-In view of this definition, those packets or bags of 'wildflower seeds' cannot be considered a wildflower.
-In keeping with the 'green movement', the major seed companies have adopted the term wildflower to boast sales by selling more seeds and/or more expensive than if they simply packaged the seed with only its name and/or origin.
+A wildflower (or wild flower) is defined, 'flower that grows wild,' meaning it was not intentionally seeded or planted.
+Given this definition, those packets or bags of 'wildflower seeds' cannot be considered a wildflower.
+In keeping with the 'green movement,' the major seed companies have adopted the term wildflower to boost sales by selling more seeds and more expensive than if they simply packaged the seed with only its name and origin.
 The term implies that the plant probably is neither a hybrid nor a selected cultivar that is in any way different from the way it appears in the wild as a native plant, even if it is growing where it would not naturally.

 Plant poaching is a major threat in the park.
 Particularly Ginseng which is a popular target.
 Removal of specimens such as 'trillium and orchids for private gardens is also threatening these populations.

 If that isn't enough air pollution is injurious to native plant populations in the park.